debdattasarkar/DSA/1. Arrays/87. (H) Smallest range in K lists/README.md

 * **Time Complexity:** `O(n * k * log k)` — where `k` is number of lists and `n` is size of each list.
 * **Space Complexity:** `O(k)` for the heap.

-Let me know if you want the space-optimized variant or how to convert this into a streaming/online solution.